momomo/momomo.com.platform.Core/README.md

 #### [Yarn.java](src/momomo/com/Yarn.java) sample

-It is named `Yarn` to resemble and make the connectoin with the word `String`, hence it is for String related operations, a particular one purpose kind.
+It is named `Yarn` to remind us of the word `String`, since it is for `String` related operations, and a very specific purpose.
 ```java
 // Can you figure out what this code does?